Pjdur/uxtm/README.md

 ## Features

-- **Component-based architecture**: Build TUIs using reusable components like checkboxes and sliders.
+- **Component-based architecture**: Build TUIs using reusable components like checkboxes, sliders, and input fields.
 - **Event handling**: Built-in support for keyboard events and focus management.
 - **Simple API**: Easy to use with a minimalistic design.
 - **Cross-platform**: Works on any terminal that supports termbox-go.